Faculty Director

 Recent Lab News:

-Congratulations to our current and former graduate students on their most recent accomplishments!
+Congratulations to our graduate students and research staff on their most recent accomplishments!

 Research Interests

 We study multiple aspects of cognitive development, with an emphasis on individual differences in the development of working memory and inhibitory control.
 In our research studies, we focus on attention, self-regulation, and temperament as the main sources of these individual differences.
 Our most current work is longitudinal in nature and examines the relations between cognition and affect (or emotion) across infancy and childhood.
 We focus on behavior, as well as developmental psychophysiology, including the measurement of brain electrical activity (EEG) and heart rate activity (ECG).
-This work is funded by the National Institutes of Health / National Institute of Child Health and Human Development (NIH / NICHD), the National Institutes of Health / National Institute of Mental Health (NIH / NIMH) and by National Science Foundation / Developmental Sciences (NSF).
+This work is funded by the National Institutes of Health / National Institute of Child Health and Human Development (NIH / NICHD; R01 HD104945), the National Institutes of Health / National Institute of Mental Health (NIH / NIMH; R01 MH125800) and by National Science Foundation / Developmental Sciences (NSF; 2016919).

 People